ssifu/github-user-stat/README.md

 # GitHub User Stat

-Welcome to the GitHub Profile Explorer App repository!
+Welcome to the GitHub User Stat App repository!
 This React Native mobile app allows users to register, log in using Firebase authentication, and explore GitHub profiles.
 The home screen displays a user's GitHub profile information, and users can search for other GitHub usernames to view their details.
 The app also includes data visualization features, showing a user's most used language, most popular repos, and most forked repos on the "ProfileStats" screen.

 ## Table of Contents